nick8325/quickspec/README.md

 QuickSpec: equational laws for free!
 ====================================

-Ever get that nagging feeling that your code must satisfy some equational laws, but not sure what they are?
-Want to write some QuickCheck properties, but not sure where to start?
-QuickSpec might be for you!
-QuickSpec takes any set of Haskell functions and tries to discover laws about those functions.
+QuickSpec takes your Haskell code and, as if by magic, discovers laws about it.
+You give QuickSpec a collection of Haskell functions; QuickSpec tests your functions with QuickCheck and prints out laws which seem to hold.

-Give QuickSpec the functions `reverse`, `++` and `[]`, for example, and it will find six laws:
+For example, give QuickSpec the functions `reverse`, `++` and `[]`, and it will find six laws:

 ```haskell